 Welcome to The Birds of Lundy website

-The latest update to the species accounts was posted in January 2015 and covers all records up to the end of 2013.
+The latest updates to the species accounts were posted in March 2015 and cover all records up to the end of 2014.
 Click on Species Updates in the menu bar on the left-hand side of this page.
-Additional information, covering the whole of 2014, will be posted in the coming weeks.

 Future updates will be posted on an annual basis, early in the year, based largely on records entered in the Lundy Field Society (LFS) Logbook, which is kept in the Marisco Tavern on Lundy.